 We encourage submissions that advance the foundations of probabilistic machine learning, probabilistic and (approximate) Bayesian inference, Bayesian statistics, and decision-making under uncertainty.
 We also welcome work exploring connections between these fields and adjacent areas such as deep learning, natural language processing, active learning, reinforcement learning, compression, AI safety, scientific computing, causal inference, foundation models, and lifelong learning.

-Area 2 (New!): Applications of Probabilistic and/or Bayesian Methods to Healthcare and Climate Change
+Area 2 (New!): Applications of Probabilistic and/or Bayesian Methods with a focus on Healthcare and Climate Change

 This new focus area aims to foster stronger communication between methodology researchers and application-focused researchers.
 We encourage submissions that propose thoughtful, rigorous uses of probabilistic/Bayesian methods with clear empirical and scientific evidence for why the chosen methodology is well-aligned with the downstream task, particularly in data-sparse regimes, high-stakes decision making, or settings with strict interpretability, safety, or governance requirements.